Types of exclusion

 - go onto the school premises at any time during the period of exclusion, including breaks and lunchtimes and after school;

 - use school transport

 Governors must consider the re-instatement of an excluded pupil if:

-- It would result in a pupil missing an exam.
+• It would result in a pupil missing a public exam exam